mile-adders/wheel-me-up/README.md

 expected response status 200
 ```
-- POST request for the /signin route
+- POST request for the /signin route sign in as an admin and a user give the same response which is the same assigned token for the signed up username.

-sign in as an admin and a user give the same response which is the same assigned token for the signed up username.
+expected response status 200

 ```